MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-language-extension-python-windows.md

 ## Add SQL Server Language Extensions for Windows

 >[!Note]
->For Machine Learning Services using SQL Server 2019 mssql-server-extensibility is already installed.
+>For Machine Learning Services using SQL Server 2019, **mssql-server-extensibility is already installed.**

 Language Extensions use the extensibility framework for executing external code.
 Code execution is isolated from the core engine processes, but fully integrated with SQL Server query execution.